 \label{def:sybil-event}

 In the sybil attack, a vehicle uses multiple identities to disseminate the same false event.
-This vehicle is so called sybil vehicle or sybil node.
+This vehicle is so called the sybil vehicle or the sybil node.

 \end{definition}

 In VANETs, vehicles disseminate events in order to provide vehicular safety applications.
-Examples may include accident reporting, safety vehicle approaching, electronic emergency braking warnings, to name a few.
+Examples may include accident reporting, an approaching safety vehicle , and electronic emergency braking warnings, to name a few.
 These events are classified as sporadic events.
 Beacon messages, which allow vehicles to perceive and predict the kinematics of other vehicles, may also be an event and are classified as periodic events.
 An event is defined as follows:

 \begin{definition}